Bhola Shankar: Plot

-Meanwhile, Charles, Alexander’s brother, arrives in Kolkata to investigate his siblings’ deaths.
+Meanwhile, Charles, Alexander's brother, arrives in Kolkata to investigate his siblings’ deaths.
 Using footage from a nearby cruise ship, Charles traces Shankar.
 While Mahalakshmi and Srikar are out shopping, Charles locates Shankar but is confronted and killed.
-Lasya witnesses Charles’ death and declares that she cannot allow her brother to marry a killer’s sister.
-Shankar clarifies that Mahalakshmi is not his biological sister.
+Lasya witnesses Charles’ death and declares that she cannot allow her brother to marry a killer's sister.
+Shankar clarifies that Mahalakshmi is not his biological sister and tells her his past.

-The film flashes back to a year earlier when Shankar, known as Bhola, was a ruthless thug in Hyderabad.
+Past: Shankar, known as Bhola, was a ruthless thug in Hyderabad.
 After being stabbed by enemies, Shankar is saved by Mahalakshmi.
-Later, Mahalakshmi and her friend seek Bhola’s help when a builder threatens her family.
-Although Shankar initially exploits Mahalakshmi’s family, he is moved by their gratitude when he rescues them.
-Shankar rescues Mahalakshmi from Alexander’s gang, who had kidnapped her, and her family is killed.
+Later, Mahalakshmi and her friend seek Bhola's help when a builder threatens her family.
+Shankar exploits Mahalakshmi's family.
+Shankar rescues Mahalakshmi from Alexander's gang, who had kidnapped her.
+Shankar becomes moved by their affection and decides to protect them as his own family.
+However it is reveled that Mahalakshmi stole some evidence.
+Alexander's gang kills Maha's family and injure her.
 Mahalakshmi loses her memory from the injuries, and Shankar decides to protect her as his own sister.

-In the present, Shankar reveals to Lasya that his motive for coming to Kolkata was to eliminate Alexander and his gang.
-He agreed to Mahalakshmi’s marriage to ensure her safety if he were killed.
+Present: Shankar reveals to Lasya that his motive for coming to Kolkata was to eliminate Alexander and his gang.
+He agreed to Mahalakshmi's marriage to ensure her safety if he were killed.
 Lasya promises to proceed with the wedding.
 Alexander arrives in Kolkata seeking vengeance for his brothers’ deaths.
 He kills a port officer who refuses to aid him and uses a police informer to locate Shankar.
-When Mahalakshmi unknowingly sketches Shankar’s face, she tries to mislead Alexander but is saved by Shankar.
-Alexander’s men confront Shankar, but the police informer threatens Alexander.
+When Mahalakshmi unknowingly sketches Shankar's face, she tries to mislead Alexander but is saved by Shankar.
+Alexander's men confront Shankar, but the police informer threatens Alexander.
 Later, Alexander kills the informer, and Shankar warns Alexander of future consequences.
 During a shopping trip, Alexander taunts Shankar by threatening to kidnap Mahalakshmi.
-When Mahalakshmi goes missing, Shankar discovers her in Alexander’s warehouse.
+When Mahalakshmi goes missing, Shankar discovers her in Alexander's warehouse.
 Alexander manipulates Shankar into believing Mahalakshmi is dead, but Shankar finds her alive in his car.
 Mahalakshmi, regaining her memory, helps Shankar locate and rescue her.
-During a final confrontation at the port, Shankar defeats Alexander’s men and kills Alexander with a trident, fulfilling his quest for revenge.

-The film concludes with the DCP announcing that all details of Alexander’s syndicate have been exposed, and all trafficked girls have been safely returned to their homes.
+During a final confrontation at the port, Shankar defeats Alexander's men and kills Alexander with a trident, fulfilling his quest for revenge.
+The film concludes with the DCP announcing that all details of Alexander's syndicate have been exposed, and all trafficked girls have been safely returned to their homes.